Scaling accessibility compliance at VA.gov through community and culture

 The authors want to specifically call out and uplift the efforts of Angela Fowler, Jeana Clark, Tiffany Pender, and Brian DeConinck in making the work, and consequentially this article, possible.
 While we may have written the words below, the work belongs to all of us as a team.

-Shifting perspective for even greater accessibility gains
+Shifting perspective for even greater accessibility compliance gains

-From the beginning, much of the groundwork for accessibility was already in place at VA.gov – from automated testing to defined standards for manual testing.
-In fact, VA.gov had one of the most robust accessibility testing programs in government.
-If we were to imagine compliance as a staircase, VA.gov was a step ahead of most government agencies, having moved its standards to WCAG 2.1 AA, establishing sitewide automated accessibility testing, and formalizing a replicable manual testing process.
+From the beginning, much of the groundwork for accessibility compliance was already in place at VA.gov – from automated testing to defined standards for manual testing.
+In fact, VA.gov had one of the most robust compliance testing programs in government.
+If we were to imagine compliance as a staircase, VA.gov was a step ahead of most government agencies, having moved its standards to WCAG 2.1 AA, establishing sitewide automated accessibility compliance testing, and formalizing a replicable manual testing process.

 Logically, the next step for most would be to begin preparing for the next set of compliance standards (WCAG 2.2), but we saw an opportunity to shift perspectives toward a new approach centered on the disabled Veteran experience.
 Why?
 Let’s look at an example of a building ramp for disabled access.